 Awkwardly placed safety button

 An immersion blender can do just about everything a countertop blender can do, but it has a few extra tricks up its sleeve.
 While it can’t crush ice like a countertop blender, it can blend drinks, emulsify dressings, make mayonnaise, and puree soft vegetables.
 Where it really shines is blending soups and sauces right in the cooking pot.
-It’s also great for pureeing beans for refried beans right in your cast iron frying pan.
+It’s also great for pureeing beans right in your cast iron frying pan.

 The Cuisinart Smart Stick Hand Blender is powerful and also has variable speed control so you don't have to rely on presets.
 The stainless steel immersion blender comes with a blender cup with side measurements, but you can also use your own container.
 It also comes with a chopper/grinder and a whisk so you can be sure you have all the tools necessary for whatever you want to mix up.